Make A Booking Call Now

 Pleading not guilty

 We are defence lawyers who specialise in sexual allegations and we can answer your questions about how to successfully defend charges.
-We will help you prepare the best defence strategy if you are accused of Abducting a Child Under the Age of 16 for a Sexual Purpose.
+We will help you prepare the best defence strategy if you are accused of Abducting or Detaining a Child Under the Age of 16 for a Sexual Purpose.

 In a case like this, you want a lawyer who is going to ask the Police – Is there relevant CCTV footage?
 Is there DNA evidence?
 Are there people who the Police have not spoken to who can shed some light on this case?
 Is there exonerating evidence which needs to be preserved?

-The answer to these questions can lead to a charge of Abduction of a Child Under the Age of 16 for a Sexual Purpose being withdrawn before a trial or an acquittal after a trial.
+The answer to these questions can lead to a charge of Abduction or Detention of a Child Under the Age of 16 for a Sexual Purpose being withdrawn before a trial or an acquittal after a trial.

 We believe it is very important for our clients to understand what they are facing.
 Preparing a case strategy early is critical to increasing the chances of this charge being withdrawn or leading to an acquittal.
 We have successfully stopped the Police from charging people with sex matters by strategic pre-charge work.